Street Sweeping in Minneapolis

 Street sweeping schedule

-Use the visual, interactive Street Sweeping Schedule Lookup map to see when your area is scheduled for street sweeping.
+Use the visual, interactive Street Sweeping Schedule map to see when your area is scheduled for street sweeping.
 The schedule is color-coded to enable you to easily identify when your street will be swept.
 Each spring and fall the schedule will be updated by the Friday of the week prior to the start of the sweep.

 The schedule is updated frequently during the sweep to reflect the actual progress of street sweeping.
 The schedule shown here may change.
 The map may be updated, so please check back just prior to your scheduled day; or if you think your street was not swept as scheduled.

-Note: The street sweeping schedule lookup only pertains to the comprehensive street sweeping program.
+Note: The street sweeping schedule map only pertains to the comprehensive street sweeping program.
 A few other streets, such as parkways and downtown streets, may be swept on days not included in the lookup.
 ALWAYS watch for and obey No Parking Signs.

 Keep informed - avoid being towed